aldojs/aldo/README.md

 ```

 ## Application lifecycle
-The request handling logic is similar to the `try..catch..finally` standard JavaScript block.
+The request handling logic is similar to the `try..catch..finally` JavaScript block.
 In other words, the application will try to call the route middlewares one by one then it calls the final handler.
 If an error occurs, it will be handled by the error handlers before reaching the final handler which will terminate and send the response to the client.